VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 {% include slideshow.html imgLink="wyrmbreath1-1.jpg;wyrmbreath1-2.jpg" imgDesc="Tanks check the dragons' mouths, DPS/Healers South and form an Ice/Fire pair;Tanks spread and avoid the breath" slideNumber=slideCounter %}

 Right after, the DPS have to spread to avoid clipping other people when one of them receives <span class='speDebuff'>Mortal Vow</span>.
 The order to pass the debuff is the following:
-  Melee 1 > Tank 1 > Melee 2 > Tank 2 > Phys Ranged (if the DPS in 3rd or 5th got the debuff first, they swap their position with the DPS in 1st)
+  DPS > Nidhogg Tank > Hraesvelgr Tank > Melee DPS 1 (or 2) > Phys Ranged DPS (if the Melee DPS 1 got the debuff first, Melee DPS 2 will replace him for the third pass)

 Next is **Akh Afah**, split into light party and keep the bosses HP difference within 3%.
 It deals high damage so mitigate propery.